 Lots of people are talking about 5th Edition, D&D Next, or just simply “Dungeons & Dragons” per WoTC, which is utterly confusing for a brand that has put out different editions and variations of the same product.
 Anyway, if you Continue reading Dungeons & Dragons: Free Basic Rules

-For a reminder, if you didn’t read the last blog I suggest you read the previous post as this is a continuation.
-Last time I spent a little bit talking about Fate Points and how they operate as a mechanical Continue reading Transitioning from Action Points to Augmented Fate Points
+This is a continuation.
+Read part one, Gotta Give Him Upside!
+Last time I spent a little bit talking about Fate Points and how they operate as a mechanical boon by offering up some specific leeway to the GM for Continue reading Transitioning from Action Points to Augmented Fate Points

 Legend of Neil Season 1, Episode 4: Skeletons in Link’s Closet One of the most difficult things to do when running a campaign is getting your players to ‘buy-in’, leap the invisible gap that separates a player’s character as dictated Continue reading Gotta Give Him Upside!